Abijithsasikar97/Docs-Abijith/Android-sdk.md

 > For aab use this --> jarsigner -verbose -sigalg SHA1withRSA -digestalg SHA1 -keystore my-release-key.keystore app-release.aab alias_name

-***After this it will ask keystore password, after entering password use bellow to command***
+***After this it will ask keystore password, after entering password use bellow command***

 > For aab use this --> zipalign -v 4 app-release.aab farmbee0.0.1.aab

 > For apk use this --> zipalign -v 4 app-release-unsigned.apk farmbee0.0.1.apk

-# And Guys don't for to change your app insteed of this "farmbee0.0.1.apk" "farmbee0.0.1.aab"
+# And Guys don't for to change your app name insteed of this "farmbee0.0.1.apk" "farmbee0.0.1.aab"